Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-custom.md

 ## Background Information

-1. The script installs a `dashboard` container (if not already installed).
-This connects to a PV `bexhoma-results`.
-Measurements are stored, merged and aggregated there.
-1. The script installs a `messagequeue` container (if not already installed).
-Components are synched to start at the same second using a Redis queue inside that container.
 1. The script installs a Dummy DBMS according to `k8s/deploymenttemplate-Dummy.yml`.
 This is just a lightweight busybox container running an endless sleep.
 Bexhoma writes status information about the components to the benchmarked DBMS container.
 If the DBMS is not managed by bexhoma, we need such a Dummy container otherwise.
 The container will be removed automatically after experiment has finished.

 The DBMSBenchmarker Docker container needs to have the required JDBC driver included.